Family Abuse Prevention Act Restraining Orders

-A restraining order is a civil order that provides protection from harm by a family or household member.
+A Family Abuse Prevention Act restraining order ("FAPA" order) is a civil order that provides protection from harm by a family or household member.

-back to topWhat is the legal definition of domestic abuse in OR?
+back to topWhat is the legal definition of domestic abuse in Oregon?

-This section defines domestic abuse for the purposes of getting a restraining order.
+This section defines domestic abuse for the purposes of getting a Family Abuse Prevention Act restraining order, commonly referred to as a "FAPA" order.

 Domestic abuse is when a family or household member:

-- Intimidates or makes you afraid of serious physical injury (intentionally, recklessly or knowingly)
+- Intimidates or makes you afraid of serious physical injury (intentionally, recklessly or knowingly); or

 - Makes you have sex against your will by force, or threat of force.*